-Action(s): Actions 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 5.7
+Action(s): Actions 5.1, 5.2, 5.3, 5.4, 5.5, 5.6, 5.7, 5.8

 Metric(s): Student suspension rate, Student expulsion rate, Student attendance rate, Percentage of students feeling safe at school Analysis Statement: All of the actions implemented in Goal 5 impact the aforementioned metrics.
 For example a students socio-emotional well being will directly impact the students attendance, their desire to meet behavior expectations, etc. The implementation of custodial and maintenance staff and our campus assistant help to create a clean, organized, and safe campus where students feel safe to attend daily.
 This is evidenced by the annual student survey where 92% of students shared they "feel safe at school.
-The impact of our campus assistant can be evidenced by a .4% suspension rate and 0% expulsion rate, as students feel like they are supervised at all times and that students are held accountable for behavior that is respectful and inclusive of all.
+The impact of our campus assistant can be evidenced by a continued low suspension rate and 0% expulsion rate, as students feel like they are supervised at all times and that students are held accountable for behavior that is respectful and inclusive of all.
 The site social worker has been able to provide the necessary socioemotional support to students so that they can navigate the individual challenges they face both on and off the RMCHS campus, so that they can fully access their education.
 School culture and climate at RMCHS has been very positive, which can be attributed to the proactive approach we take on academic, behavior, and attendance expectations.
 Student recognition and acknowledgement reinforces student efforts and helps to create a very positive culture on campus.
-All actions in Goal 5 have had tremendous impact on student attendance, as RMCHS had a 98.3% attendance rate in 21-22 and 98% in 22-23.
+All actions in Goal 5 have had tremendous impact on student attendance, as RMCHS had a 98.4% attendance rate in 23-24.
+We expect a similar attendance rate in 24-25.

-A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.
+A description of any changes made to the planned goal, metrics, target outcomes, or actions for the coming year that resulted from reflections on prior practice.